 The duration of the residency may be 2 to 4 months.

-— 3 artists will be awarded a grant of 10,000 euros allocated by Institut Français-Paris.
-This grant will help them cover the costs of a 2 to 4 month residency that will take place between June 1st, 2018 and June 30, 2019.
+3 artists will be awarded a grant of 10,000 euros allocated by Institut français-Paris.
+This grant will help them cover the costs of a 2 to 4 month residency that will take place between June 1, 2020 and June 30, 2021.

-— 1 artist will be awarded a grant of 10,000 euros by the Comité Professionnel des Galeries d'Art (France's art galleries association).
-This artist must be represented by a gallery member of this association, and the residency must take place in the first six months of 2019.
+1 artist will be awarded a grant of 10,000 dollars by the Comité Professionnel des Galeries d'Art (France's art galleries association).
+This artist must be represented by a gallery member of this association, and his or her residency must take place between June 1, 2020 and June 30, 2021.

 In both cases, the grant is intended to contribute to covering the costs of transportation, lodging, visa, insurance, technical or production costs, etc.

-In case of a high number of applications, a pre-selection will be conducted mid-March, before final selection by Etant donnés’ Artistic Committee (early April 2018).
+In case of a high number of applications, a pre-selection will be conducted mid-February, before final selection by Etant donnés’ Artistic Committee (March 2020).

 Particular attention will be given to: